 At the suggestion of a customer, the IoT experts at Digitread looked for an answer.
 The small Norwegian engineering firm based in Sandvika (near Oslo) is a Siemens Digital Industries Software partner as well as a member of the MindSphere partner network.
 Working with Siemens, it has dedicated itself to creating smart solutions for challenges in the maritime industry.
 “Give us a week and we’ll have the app ready to go,” said Christoffer Lange, Industrial IoT Product Manager at Digitread, when the project was initiated.

-Their idea was SmartDock, a special app that significantly reduces the risk of accidents using MindSphere, the open, cloud-based IoT operating system from Siemens.
+Their idea was SmartDock, a special app that significantly reduces the risk of accidents using MindSphere, the leading industrial IoT as a service solution from Siemens.
 “As engineers, we solve problems.
 Because we also develop ships, we have extensive knowledge of how docks function.
 That ultimately gave us the idea,” says Magnus Normann, Managing Director of Digitread.